veebch/palomino/README.md

 ```
 cp config_example.yaml config.yaml
 ```
+You can then edit this file to set the name of your server.
-Then you can run using
+Then you can run the code using the command:
 ```
 python3 palamino.py
 ```
+After a few seconds, the screen will show the trach currently playing on you Volumio server.

 ## Add Autostart